AitchisonLab/DeleteomeTools/README.md

 The first approach considers the magnitude of expression changes in transcriptional profiles, while the second approach focuses on whether a gene is differentially expressed or not, based on user-defined threshold criteria.

 In our study with NUP170, we have observed that both approaches yield similar results.
-However, the correlation-based method appears to be a more conservative option.
+However, the correlation-based method tends to be a more conservative option.

 ## Getting started